juliohm1978/python-project/PYTHON_README.md

 Once you have all dependencies installed and updated, you can lock them and create `requirements.txt` using:

     make __requirements

+The example `Dockerfile` uses that `requirements.txt` to install the dependencies inside the image.

 ## Reset the environment